 Since 1992, Stuart has been Board Certified as a Civil Trial Lawyer by the Florida Bar.
 Certification is the highest level of recognition by the Florida Bar of the competency and experience of attorneys in the areas of law approved for Certification by the Supreme Court of Florida.
 Only 4,600 of Florida’s approximately 100,000 lawyers are board certified and, of those, only 1,050 are certified as Civil Trial Lawyers.

 In 1994, he became certified as a Civil Trial Advocate by the National Board of Trial Advocacy (NBTA).
 NBTA certification is a credential above and beyond a license to practice law.
 Lawyers certified by the NBTA possess an enhanced level of skill and expertise in trial advocacy and have demonstrated integrity and dedication to the interests of their clients.
-For the past fifteen years, Stuart has been awarded an AV® Preeminent TM rating*, the highest possible peer rating for both legal ability and ethical standards, by Martindale-Hubbell, a nationally recognized and authoritative source on the legal profession.
+For the past twenty years, Stuart has been awarded an AV Preeminent rating, the highest possible peer rating for both legal ability and ethical standards, by Martindale-Hubbell, a nationally recognized and authoritative source on the legal profession.

 Stuart was again selected, in 2017, to be a Florida Super Lawyer by his peers in the legal community.
 Super Lawyers are nominated annually in each participating state or region by all active lawyers who have been in practice for five years or more.
 These lawyers were invited to select the best lawyers they’ve personally observed in action.
 Only five percent of the state’s attorneys were selected as Florida Super Lawyers this year.
 Stuart has been awarded this distinction every year since 2007.
-In 2014, Stuart was again honored to be named to the list of the top lawyers in the Tampa Bay area by Tampa Bay Magazine having been previously named in 2010 and 2013
+In 2017, Stuart was again honored to be named to the list of the top attorneys in the Tampa Bay area by Tampa Bay Magazine .